ethanlee515/animerec/README.md

 ## Future Directions

-It might be nice to explore something in the spirit of IDF-weighing.
+It could be nice to explore something similar to IDF-weighing.
 That is, possibly assign popular series lower weights for the closest-neighbors algorithm and see if it improves the evaluation.